 results (array of objects) — One result per input item, in the order requested:

-embeddings (array of floats, size: 1024, optional) — Mean embedding vector representing the input antibody sequence.
+embeddings (array of floats, size: 1024, optional) — Mean embedding vector for the encoded sequence

-residue_embeddings (array of arrays of floats, shape: [sequence_length, 1024], optional) — Embedding vectors for each residue position in the input antibody sequence.
+residue_embeddings (array of arrays of floats, shape: [sequence_length, 1024], optional) — Per-residue embedding vectors for the encoded sequence

-logits (array of arrays of floats, shape: [sequence_length, vocab_size], optional) — Raw prediction logits for each residue position; vocab_size corresponds to the tokenizer vocabulary (standard amino acids plus special tokens).
+logits (array of arrays of floats, shape: [sequence_length, vocab_size], optional) — Raw prediction logits for each token position; vocab_size is the tokenizer vocabulary size

 Example response: